Oct 6, 2020

 By Joe Grasso, PhD

-It’s no secret that, as a nation, the United States has been through a lot in the last eight months.
-The onset of the coronavirus pandemic has spread fear nationwide as well as prompting major lifestyle changes and causing the loss of more than 210,000 lives.
-This year, we’ve also seen the greatest economic recession since 2008, as well as the severity of institutionalized racism and racial disparity in the U.S. Regardless of your location and demographic, 2020 has created unprecedented stress and uncertainty for everyone.
+It’s no secret that as a nation, the United States has been through a lot in the last eight months.
+The onset of the coronavirus pandemic has spread fear nationwide, upended routines, and caused the loss of more than 230,000 lives.
+This year, we’ve also seen the greatest economic recession since 2008 and brutal reminders of institutionalized racism in the U.S. Regardless of your location or demographic, 2020 has been defined by unprecedented stress and uncertainty.

-With the anticipation of the upcoming national election and the possibility of a delayed outcome, we’re dedicating this two-part series to addressing some of the stress, anxiety, and other feelings you may be experiencing, and how you can cope.
+With the national election and the possibility of a delayed outcome fueling even more worry, we’re dedicating this two-part series to help you cope with stress, anxiety, and other feelings you may be experiencing right now.

-The sheer uncertainty permeating so many factors in our everyday lives–from the amount of exposure risk we face going to the grocery store to the movement for social justice and equality in the U.S.–can be extremely stressful.
-You may be feeling nervous–which can manifest in racing thoughts, your breath speeding up, or feelings of panic.
-So how can you cope with the nagging feeling that everything is spinning out of control, nothing is OK, and that there’s very little you can do about it?
+The sheer uncertainty permeating so many factors in our daily lives–from the amount of exposure risk we face going to the grocery store to the outcome of this year’s national election–can add up to plenty of stress.
+You may be feeling nervous, which can manifest in racing thoughts, rapid breathing, or feelings of panic.
+How can you cope with the nagging feeling that everything is spinning out of control, nothing is OK, and that there’s very little you can do about it?

 First, know that it’s OK to not be OK.
-But you should still prioritize taking care of your mental and physical health through tumultuous times.
+It’s also vital to prioritize your mental and physical health, even during tumultuous times.
 Here are some ways to address the election-related stress you may be experiencing:

-Reassert control: Try to focus on what is within your control.
-You may not be able to control social or political problems, but there are issues that you as an individual can solve.
-For example, if you’re concerned about your physical and emotional wellness during stressful times, remember what you can do to champion your health even amidst the chaos of the outside world.
-Can you focus on prioritizing the right amount of sleep, eating regularly occurring meals, and socializing with people who are important to you?
-Or are there other stressors you can solve at home (for example, sharing chore responsibilities with your partner) or at work (seeking flexibility on a project deadline from your manager) to help relieve your overall stress?
+Focus on what you can control: Try to shift your energy toward what is within your control.
+You alone may not be able to resolve social or political problems, but there are issues that you can tackle.
+For example, if you’re concerned about your physical and emotional well-being during stressful times, remember steps you can take to preserve your health even amidst the chaos of the outside world.
+Can you focus on getting the right amount of sleep, eating regularly occurring meals, and connecting with people who are important to you?
+Are there home or work-related stressors you can address (for example, sharing chore responsibilities with your partner or seeking flexibility on a project deadline from your manager) to help relieve your overall stress?
 The more you can do to solve the solvable, the better you’ll feel about the greater uncertainty around you.

 The fact is, there is no way to know what the future holds, whether related to the upcoming election or another of the many pressing issues we face today.
 There is no precedent for many of the world’s current problems–and even if there were, it wouldn’t be a firm predictor of what will happen.
 So how can you combat the fear of the unknown future?